 What advice would you give anyone entering the industry in 2020?

-If you want to be rich !
-Forget it.
-If you want to be famous !
-Forget it.
-Find out who you are, what you’re passionate about and shoot it.
+Forget it if you want to be rich & famous.
+Find out who you are, what you’re passionate about, and shoot it.
 Keep shooting it and more.
-Eventually, reward will come!
+Eventually, the reward will come!

 Podcast – A Small voice by Ben Smith.
 Ben’s an excellent interviewer.
 Easy listening, conversations with photographers.

 Escape from reality with a Hollywood movie.
 Rambo 4’s good!
 The last but one movie.